civicmapper/culvert-toolkit/docs/dev.md

 * the geoprocessing tools used to derive spatial statistics from the various map layers
 * the specific i/o requirements and interfaces expected in end-user workflows

+### src/

+The folder contains external-facing interfaces that use the `drainit` package.
+Includes":

+* `tbx_*.py` scripts, which are workflow-specific and map 1:1 with tools in the ArcGIS Pro toolbox `drainit.tbx`.
+* `cli.py`, the command line interface to the `drainit` package

-### drainit
+### src/drainit/

 This is the top-level package.

-It contains a few scripts
+It contains a few scripts:

 #### workflows.py